‘One of the most adventurous vocalists around, a musical explorer…’ The Jazzmann

 Collaborations

-The main current collaborations Brigitte is involved in are Babelfish, Solstice and Red Skies Trio.
+Apart from leading her own band ‘Lucid Dreamers’, the main current collaborations Brigitte is involved in are with Ant Law, Façades Vocal Quartet and ‘Tea for Three’.
 Find out more about these and others on the Projects page.

 Teaching